Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day 23: 10/9/25: Did An Easy Problem
 Did an easy problem at work today.
 I have honestly no idea how the problem works.
 It was a simple two pointer problem but I had no idea how the logic works.
 I just sent it and it worked.

+Did another one

+## Day 24: 10/12/25: Did Stack Problems
+Did a stack problem today.
+Getting back in the hang of things.
+I need to get stack down and then do some graphs and I should be good to go